 Many patterns offer both the U.S. and metric equivalent numbers so that there will be no confusion as to which size needle to use.

-This star stitch cuff, to pick an example, says it uses a pair of size 8 U.S. (5 mm) knitting needles, so no matter where you live you can find the right needles to complete the project.
+This star stitch cuff, for an example, says it uses a pair of size eight U.S. (five mm) knitting needles, so no matter where you live you can find the right needles to complete the project.

-The UK also had its own needle sizes at one time, as did Canada.
-Currently, British non-metric sizes are most likely to be found on vintage patterns, since the metric measures have been used for the past 30 years or so.
+However, where things get confusing for most knitters is that the UK also had its own needle sizes at one time, as did Canada.
+It's very uncommon to run into patterns with Canadian needle sizes.
+Currently, British non-metric sizes are most likely to be found on older patterns, since the metric measures have been used for the past 30 years or so.

 If a pattern includes all of these numbers you've got no problem, but if the only number listed is one you aren't familiar with, you'll need a needle conversion chart.